 Whether or not the system is observed during a starburst or a star formation minimum depends on the relative time-scales of the stages in the above cycle.
-The inflow and accumulation of gas from stages~\ref{pt:inflow}--\ref{pt:turb} take place on a galactic dynamical time-scale, which is 5~Myr on the spatial scale of the 100-pc ring, and $\sim100$~Myr at the outer edge of the bar. {As stated in \S\ref{sec:surfacethr}, the time-scale for clouds to become gravitationally unstable during stage~\ref{pt:accum} is $t_{\rm grav}\sim Q_{\rm gas}/\kappa$ \citep[e.g.][]{jogee05}, which in the 100-pc ring is $t_{\rm grav}\sim1~{\rm Myr}$, but in the 230~pc-integrated CMZ it is $t_{\rm grav}\sim20~{\rm Myr}$.
-This comparison shows that the 100-pc ring may be the unstable phase of the proposed cycle, and that stage~\ref{pt:burst} may be reached at different times throughout the CMZ.} {Because the gas needs to reach high densities before becoming gravitationally unstable and forming stars, it is likely that much of the star formation in the entire CMZ occurs in bound stellar clusters \citep[see \S\ref{sec:episodic} and][]{kruijssen12d,longmore13b}.}
+The inflow and accumulation of gas from stages~\ref{pt:inflow}--\ref{pt:turb} take place on a dynamical time-scale, which is 5--10~Myr on the spatial scale of the 100-pc ring, and $\sim100$~Myr at the outer edge of the bar.
+These widely different time-scales are applicable under different circumstances.
+In the special case of a CMZ-wide starburst, stages~\ref{pt:inflow}--\ref{pt:turb} would be governed by global gas dynamics and would last a gas inflow time-scale of $t_{\rm infl}\sim300$~Myr (see \S\ref{sec:inflow}).
+However, if the CMZ undergoes multiple, localized starbursts, then the gas should be resupplied to the starburst region(s) on the dynamical time-scale of the CMZ and hence stages~\ref{pt:inflow}--\ref{pt:turb} take place on a $\sim10$~Myr time-scale.

+As stated in \S\ref{sec:surfacethr}, the time-scale for clouds to become gravitationally unstable during stage~\ref{pt:accum} is $t_{\rm grav}\sim Q_{\rm gas}/\kappa$ \citep[e.g.][]{jogee05}, which in the 100-pc ring is $t_{\rm grav}\sim1~{\rm Myr}$, but in the 230~pc-integrated CMZ it is $t_{\rm grav}\sim20~{\rm Myr}$.
+This comparison shows that the 100-pc ring may be the unstable phase of the proposed cycle, and that stage~\ref{pt:burst} may be reached at different times throughout the CMZ.

-The gas consumption time-scale during stage~\ref{pt:burst} should be shorter than the time spanned by stages~\ref{pt:inflow}--\ref{pt:accum} on the scale of individual clouds, because the free-fall time is only a few $10^5$~yr or less at the high density of the clouds in the CMZ.
-However, the integrated starburst duration for the entire CMZ depends on mixing and hence should be comparable to its dynamical time-scale (i.e.~up to 10~Myr), with the gas being resupplied on the dynamical time-scale of the bar (i.e.~up to 100~Myr).
-Such relatively brief episodes of nuclear activity are thought to last up to several Myr, and are supported by HST observations of nearby galaxies \citep{martini03}.
-Statistically speaking, the CMZ should therefore be observed at a star formation minimum, although the simultaneous occurrence of mini-bursts of star formation in different parts of the CMZ could temporarily place it on or above galactic star formation relations.
+On the scale of individual clouds, the gas consumption time-scale during stage~\ref{pt:burst} should be shorter than the time spanned by stages~\ref{pt:inflow}--\ref{pt:accum}, because the free-fall time is only a few $10^5$~yr or less at the high density of the clouds in the CMZ.
+However, the integrated starburst duration for the entire CMZ depends on mixing and hence should be comparable to its dynamical time-scale (i.e.~up to 10~Myr).
+Such relatively brief episodes of nuclear activity are supported by Hubble Space Telescope (HST) observations of nearby galaxies \citep{martini03}.